Last Updated on March 20, 2026 by James Hartley

 | Lasting Power of Attorney | Mental Capacity Act 2005 | ❌ No (currently) | Wet ink + witness physically present.
 UK government considering e-LPAs — not yet law as of 2026. |

 | Deeds Transferring Land | Land Registration Act 2002 | ⚠️ Complicated | Wet ink for most land transfers.
-Land Registry accepts e-signatures for some documents (e.g., mortgage deeds since 2021 pilot).
-Verify with Land Registry for your specific transaction before using e-signature. |
+Land Registry accepts e-signatures for some mortgage deeds (2021 pilot).
+Verify with Land Registry for your specific transaction. |

-| Court Documents | Civil Procedure Rules (vary by court) | ⚠️ Depends | Commercial Court and High Court accept e-filed documents with e-signatures.
+| Some Court Documents | Civil Procedure Rules (vary) | ⚠️ Depends | Commercial Court and High Court accept e-filed documents.
 County courts often require wet ink.
 Check specific court rules before e-signing court documents. |

-Everything Else: E-Signable
+Everything Else: Fully E-Signable via PandaDoc

-Employment contracts, NDAs, service agreements, sales contracts, consultancy agreements, lease agreements (non-land-transfer), supply agreements, partnership agreements, shareholder agreements, software licences, freelance contracts, proposal acceptance — all e-signable using PandaDoc or DocuSign advanced e-signature.
+Employment contracts, NDAs, service agreements, sales contracts, consultancy agreements, lease agreements (non-land-transfer), supply agreements, partnership agreements, shareholder agreements, software licences, freelance contracts, proposal acceptance — all e-signable using PandaDoc advanced e-signature.
 See: UK Freelance Contract Templates 2026 →

 PandaDoc vs DocuSign: UK E-Signature Compliance Comparison

-| Feature | PandaDoc | DocuSign | UK Court Acceptance |
+| Feature | PandaDoc ★ | DocuSign | UK Court Acceptance |

 |---|---|---|---|